wp-plugins/acurax-social-media-widget/readme.txt

 Plugin Support Social Media Widget, You can have **many number of widgets where on each social media widget you can configure the Social Media Icons size and Icon Design/Style**.

 To add a social media widget to your sidebar.. you theme must support sidebars.
-Go to **Apperance >> Widgets**,to add "Acurax Social Media Widget" widget to your sidebar.
+Go to **Appearance >> Widgets**,to add "Acurax Social Media Widget" widget to your sidebar.

 = How Many Social Media Widget Can i use? =